eyeree/devgui-c9/README.md

     devgui -p 1234

-By default the servife will only listen to localhost.
+By default the server will only listen to localhost.
 To listen to a different IP or hostname, use the `-l HOSTNAME` flag.
 If you want to listen to all IP's: